isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 parameters must be specified in the JSON configuration file, if required.

-The following table lists DHCPv6-specific parameters supported by the Configuration Backend, with an indication of the level of the hierarchy at which it is currently supported. "n/a" marks cases when a given parameter is not applicable at the particular level of the hierarchy or in cases when the server does not support the parameter at that level. "no" is used when a parameter is supported at the given level of the hierarchy but is not configurable via the Configuration Backend.

 All supported parameters can be configured via ``cb_cmds`` hook library described in the :ref:`cb-cmds-library` section.
 The general rule is that scalar global parameters are set using